 Check to See if You Need a Travel Signature Now

-You don't need a travel signature to leave the U.S., but you will need an unexpired one when you return.
+If you are travelling internationally, you don’t need a travel signature to leave the U.S., but you will need an unexpired one when you return.
 You should use your most-recently issued I-20/DS-2019 for travel, including if it was issued for F-1 OPT or J-1 AT.

 See below for how long your travel signature is valid: